Skip to main content

 Reflections on transmission lines

 The reflections are measured as the ratio of the reflected signal to the incident one.
-Network analyzers are used to conduct reflection measurements, measuring the incident and reflected signal.
+Network analyzers enable you to conduct reflection measurements, measuring the incident and reflected signal.

 PCB Transmission Line eBook - Cover Image